ninest/Shots/README.md

 ```

 The main app entry point is `main.dart`, then `app/app.dart`.

+**Note**: I highly recommend you to run the debug version of the app on a physical device instead of an emulator.
+The card swiping action and animations are more smooth on actual devices.

 ### Generating icons and splash screens
 After updating `pubspec.yaml`, run these commands: